NGEET/fates-tutorial/docs/source/create_scripts.md

 EOF
 ```

-fates_paramfile is the file path to the parameter file to use.
+More information on history outputs is in the 'FATES History Outputs' section of the Read the Docs.

 ```
-use_fates_invventory_init  = .true.
+use_fates_inventory_init  = .true.
-fates_inventory_ctrl_filename = '/global/cfs/cdirs/m2420/fates-tutorial-2024/fates-tutorial/inventory_data/bci/fates_bci_inventory_ctrl'
+fates_inventory_ctrl_filename = '/inventorydata/inventory_ctrl/fates_${SITE}_inventory_ctrl'
 ```

 These two lines tell FATES that we want to start the run by reading in the forest size structure from inventory data,
 which is detailed in the control file.
 hist_fincl1 is followed by a list of  the history files to output.
 Some files are output by default but larger files we
 have to specify here.
 These are the outputs  that we will use to plot results of the simulation.
 Think carefully about these